 In contrast to fiscal year 2013, the earnings figures for fiscal year 2012 were influenced by various special items.
 In 2012, there was a negative effect on consolidated earnings from non-cash impairment charges of United Internet's subsidiary Sedo Holding AG of \in 46.3 million (EBIT and EBT effect) and \in 0.24 per share (EPS effect).
-There was also an opposing positive effect in 2012 from the sale of freenet shares amounting to \in 17.9 million (EBITDA, EBIT and EBT effect).
+There was also an opposing positive effect in 2012 from the sale of freenet shares amounting to \in 17.9 million (EBITDA, EBIT and EBT effect) or \in 0.09 (EPS effect).

 As in the preceding years, United Internet invested heavily in the establishment, development and marketing of new business fields in fiscal year 2013, focusing in particular on De-Mail, 1&1 MyWebsite and the new top-level domains (nTLDs).
-Thanks to the better-than-expected performance of established business fields (EBITDA of \in 515.1 million compared to a forecast of \in 500 million), EBITDA-effective investments of \in 107.9 million (forecast: approx. \notin 100 million) could be made in new business fields.
+Thanks to the better-than-expected performance of established business fields (EBITDA of \leq 515.1 million compared to a forecast of \leq 500 million), EBITDA-effective investments of \leq 107.9 million (forecast: approx. \leq 100 million) could be made in new business fields.